Peschier House: 1831 to 1872: Changing residents

 A new era began when Christian Hornung took over the Student Society's lease in 1841 when he moved his piano factory to Copenhagen.
 He was so succesfyl that he could soon take over the ground floor, then the first floor and in 1846 the entire building.
 In 1850, Hornung commissioned G.F.
 Hetsch to expand the property with an extra floor in 1850.

 In 1853, Association of Industrial Enterprises in Copenhagen (Infustriforeningen I København) took over the building.
 The second floor was rented out to a dancing school while the basement was taken over by the wine trader Haubro.

 1872 to present: Bank building

 The bank Landmandsbanken purchased the building in 1872.
 An apartment for managing director Isak Glückstadt and his family was created on the second floor.
 Landmandsbanken later turned into Danske Bank.
 In March 2015, it was announced that Danske Bank had sold its headquarters to Standard Life for DKK 1.4 billions.
-Later in 2016, it was announced that Danske Bank has plans to move their headquarters to new premises at the former mail terminal next to Copenahgen Central Station.
+Later in 2016, it was announced that Danske Bank has plans to move their headquarters to new premises at the former mail terminal next to Copenhagen Central Station.